Under the Education Act 2002 (Section 175), schools must make arrangements to safeguard and promote the welfare of children.

 Schools will seek advice from Social Care when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
 Occasionally, concerns are passed on which are later shown to be unfounded.
 Parents/carers will appreciate that the designated person for child protection was carrying out their responsibilities in accordance with the law and acting in the best interests of all children.

-Please see our Child Protection Policy via the link
+Please see click here to see our our Child Protection Policy

 Or for further information please follow this link NSPCC UNDERWEAR RULE